c-PRIMED/puq/doc/source/ug/started.rst

 Host
 ^^^^

-Jobs can be run sequentially on an interactive scheduler.
+Jobs can be run sequentially or in parallel on an interactive scheduler.
 This would be the typical desktop or workstation.
-PBS, TORQUE, and Moab are also supported for use in cluster environments.
+PBS, TORQUE, and HUBzero submit are also supported for use in cluster environments.